canada-ca/canada-ca.github.io/_drafts/2017-08-30-making-canada-ca.markdown

 lang: en
 ---

 In 2012, the Government of Canada began working towards a more centralized web presence.
 The vision for Canada.ca was to make it easier for Canadians to find what they were looking for, whichever department or agency might provide it.
-Here's the research and testing we did to tackle the challenge of design the site's information architecture and navigation.
+Here's the research and testing we did to tackle the challenge of designing the site's information architecture and navigation.

 ## Themes: bridges across the thousand islands